matteobaccan/owner/README.md

 This annotation gets automatically converted to `int`, since `maxThreads()` returns an `int`, and the value specified is used as default, if `server.max.threads` key is not specified in the property file.

 The `@DefaultValue` is so confortable to use, and the basic type conversion between the `String` value and the method return type are done automatically.

-### What does "Owner" name mean?

-Since this API is used to access *Properties* files, and we implement interfaces to deal with those, somehow interfaces are owners for the properties.
+#### Undefined properties

+If, in the example, ServerConfig interface cannot be mapped to any properties file, then all the methods in the interface will return `null`.

+If, in the example, we omit `@DefaultValue` for `maxThreads()` and we forget to define the property key in the properties files, `null` will be used as default value.

 BUILD
 -----

-Owner uses maven.
-At the moment the Owner jar is not available on any repository, so you need to use git and maven to create the library jar.
+OWNER uses maven to build.
+At the moment the jars are not available on any repository, so you need to use git and maven to create the library jar.

     $ git clone git://github.com/lviggiano/owner.git
     $ cd owner
     $ mvn install

-This will install owner jars in your local maven repository.
+This will install OWNER jars in your local maven repository.

 Also you can pick the jar files from the target directory created by maven `mvn install' command: